joseGit-hub/R1-Agri-Prod-Tracker/README.md

 Region I Agricultural Production Dashboard

-Data Analytics
 Tech Stack: Python, Pandas, Plotly, Streamlit, SQLite

 Project Overview
-This is an interactive tool designed to analyze and simulate agricultural output in Region I (Ilocos Region), Philippines.
+This is an interactive tool designed to analyze and simulate agricultural volume production output in Region I (Ilocos Region), Philippines.
 Using Palay and Corn production data from 2020 to 2025, the application transforms raw government statistics (PSA) into actionable insights for food security and regional policy planning.

 I first downloaded real government data from PSA OpenSTAT to get the info I needed as raw data.
 I then cleaned the data and was put into a database to have a more organized view of the data.
 Then, the app pulled this data to be used in the system.